stevevis/massdrop/readme.md

-## Massdrop Problem Set - Full-Stack Engineer
+## Problem Set - Full-Stack Engineer

 The goal here will be to design and build a RESTful JSON API in PHP that allows authenticated users to create, modify, and retrieve sets of items over HTTP.
 Data should be persisted in a MySQL database.
 You may use any resources or libraries you wish.